theguly/iris-doc-src/docs/development/quick_start/processor.md

 ## Writing the configuration

-The next step is to describe what the module is doing, its name, it's configuration, etc.
+The next step is to describe what the module is doing, its name, its configuration, etc.
-This is done by overwriting predefines variables of the ``IrisModuleInterface`` class.
+This is done by overwriting predefined variables of the ``IrisModuleInterface`` class.

 Let's create our Python configuration file and go through each variables.